Linear PDEs and eigenvalue problems corresponding to ergodic stochastic optimization problems on compact manifolds: Ergodic reformulation of the optimization problem

 Furthermore $\rho_u > 0$ on $M$. \end{proposition}

-We will refer to~\eqref{eq:fokker_planck} as the \emph{Fokker-Planck equation}, in agreement with the physics nomenclature.
-In the remainder of this work let $\mu_u$ and $\rho_u$ as defined by Proposition~\ref{prop:existence_uniqueness_inv_measure}.
+We will refer to~\eqref{eq:fokker_planck} as the \emph{Fokker-Planck equation}, in agreement with common physics terminology.
+In the remainder of this work let $\rho_u$ as defined by Proposition~\ref{prop:existence_uniqueness_inv_measure}.

-In the physics literature, the \emph{empirical density} and \emph{empirical current density} are defined respectively as (see \cite{chernyak_etal_2009}): Here (and only here) $\delta$ denotes the Dirac delta function.
-These fields, having a clear heuristic meaning, will be very relevant in the remainder of this work and we will make these precise from a mathematical point of view.
+In the physics literature, the \emph{empirical density} and \emph{empirical current density} are defined respectively as (see \cite{Chernyak2009}): Here (and only here) $\delta$ denotes the Dirac delta function.
+These fields, which have a clear intuitive meaning, will be very relevant in the remainder of this work and we will make these precise from a mathematical point of view.

 Let $B_b(M)$ denote the set of bounded Borel-measurable functions on $M$.
 We will work with the set of empirical average measures $\left(\nu_t(dx, \omega)\right)_{t > 0}$ on $\mathcal B(M) \times \Omega^X$, defined by